transdigiware/blockchain/howto/ibp-chaincode-smart-contract.md

 ```
 {: codeblock}

-A command will prompt and if you enter `contract nodecontract`, this connects to {{site.data.keyword.blockchainfull_notm}} Platform.
+Now, you can get a command prompt and by entering `contract nodecontract` to connect to the {{site.data.keyword.blockchainfull_notm}} Platform.

-Then, if you enter `metadata` it issues a transaction to query the metadata of the contract (if it works, then, you get a full end-end connectivity)
+Then, by entering `metadata`, it issues a transaction to query the metadata of the contract.
+(You can get a full end to end connectivity when this function properly.)

 ```
  contract nodecontract
 Contract set to nodecontract
 [default] fred@caaschannel:nodecontract - $ metadata
 (node:22057) [DEP0123] DeprecationWarning: Setting the TLS ServerName to an IP address is not permitted by RFC 6066.
 This will be ignored in a future versi